 Financial liabilities include notes and bonds payable, commercial paper, payables to related parties, and accrued interest.
 New notes and bonds and commercial paper issuances are recognized at fair value based on quoted prices on the day of issuance minus transaction costs, if any.
 After initial recognition at fair value minus transaction costs, they are subsequently measured at amortized cost using the effective interest method.

-4. Other financial expense
+4. Other financial income/(expense), net

-Other financial expense includes foreign exchange from intercompany cash balances and invoices in EUR:
+Other financial income/(expense) includes foreign exchange from intercompany cash balances and invoices in EUR: